Diagrams and Flowcharts

 When you type text into any diagram stencil those stencils automatically adopt the text as their name.
 This makes it easy to identify specific diagram elements in the Outline Panel, especially in complex flow and process diagrams.

-Attaching connectors in diagram mode
+Attach connectors in diagram mode

 Our smart Connectors can be used to connect any Moqups object, stencil or image – not just our dedicated diagram stencils!